Six Garrisons

-The six towns
+The Six Garrisons

-Rebellion of the Six Towns
+Rebellion of the Six Garrisons

-The fall of Northern Wei began with rebellions staged by the Six Garrison populations.
-Conventional narratives state that the location of the capital to Luoyang under Emperor Xiaowen and decades of relative peace in the north had sidelined the traditional Xianbei warriors in six garrisons creating resentment against the reform of Emperor Xiaowen.
+The fall of Northern Wei began with rebellions staged by the populations of the Six Garrisons.
+Conventional narratives state that the location of the capital to Luoyang under Emperor Xiaowen and decades of relative peace in the north had sidelined the traditional Xianbei warriors in six garrisons, creating resentment against the reform of Emperor Xiaowen.
 Their ranks had also grown tainted by the introduction of convicts in penal military service.
 However, recent studies question this argument.
 This rebellion was rooted in the internal struggle within the Six Garrisons between upper-class military elites and lower-class soldiers and ethnic settlers and was directly triggered by a serious drought causing a massive loss of livestock and leading to the looting of Avars.
 Six Garrisons were established to protect the Northern Wei regime from the invasion of Rouran and consisted of numerous ethnic groups, such as Xianbei, Han, Gaoche, and Xiongnu.
 Tribes were the basic social units, although grouped into militarized garrisons.
 The upper-class military elites who occupied governing offices mainly included the low-level elites of the Xianbei (including political exiles), other tribe chiefs, and Han strongpersons.
 The internal conflict between upper-class military elites and lower-class soldiers and ethnic settlers was on the basis of the vulnerable economic base (heavily relied on livestock production and the support from the central government) and harsh environmental conditions in Six Garrison areas.
 The struggle for survival drove military officers of Six Garrisons to implement unfair policies biased to their own ethnic groups at the cost of others.
 In 523, nomadic Rouran tribes suffered a major famine due to successive years of drought.
 In April, the Rouran Khan sent troops to raid the Wei territory.
 People of the town rose up and killed the town's commander.

 Rebellion soon broke out against the Luoyang court across the region.
 In Woye, Poliuhan Baling (破六韓拔陵) became a rebel leader.
 His army quickly took Woye and laid siege to Wuchuan and Huaishuo.

 Elsewhere in Qinzhou (modern Gansu province), Qiang leaders such as Mozhe Dati (莫折大提) also rose up.
 In Gaoping (present-day Guyuan), Hu Chen (胡琛) and the Xiongnu rebelled and titled himself the King of Gaoping.

 The Poliuhan Baling rebellion was defeated in 525.
 However, similar rebellions had spread to other regions such as Hebei and Guanzhong and were pacified by the Erzhu (爾朱) clan by 530.

+Many generals who later became prominent after the division of Northern Wei into Western and Eastern Wei (and later Northern Zhou and Northern Qi respectively), including Yuwen Tai, Gao Huan and Hou Jing, took part in the rebellion.